Iscaraca/codetask-Go/README.md

 - knapsack (10/5/2020): Knapsack, dynamic programming
 - fizzbuzz (11/5/2020) (but in 2 minutes): Speed
 - minswaps (12/5/2020): Sorting an array of structs, graph theory
+- frogs (13/5/2020) (CodeChef DSA Contest 7): Sorting an array of structs

 ## Ambitious problems I'll come back to after learning more:
 - travellingsalesman